AsadUllah161/Classification-Fake-Real-Depth-maps-/README.md

 Mean Squre Error for loss function and use Adam for optimization.

 full code is in main.py
+GAN.ipng gave you map that is close to real depth
 # Requirements
 Python 3.8.16